songtitle:

 I said, a heart breaks like a rubber band, if you stretch it too far.
 And I said, could mine break too...?

-Roy Orbison picture sleeve Dutch release
+Roy Orbison picture sleeve Dutch release, and Sammy Davis French release

 Pat Boone used the song (and 2 more Loudermilk songs) for his LP Departure,